recepgunden1/pyqt5-counter/README.md

-# PyQt5 ILE TIKLAMA SAYACI
+# PyQt5 CLICK COUNTER

- - Butona tiklama sayisini sayan ve yazdiran cok basit bir pyqt5 programi
+ - A very simple pyqt5 program that counts and prints the number of button clicks